mremily9/workshop-task-8/README.md

 # Progress (Problem Solving/Code)
 **Finding an API**

-I started by finding an API to work on - looking through the list of free APIs I found the Pokemon one to be very interesting
+I started by finding an API to work on - looking through the list of free APIs I found the Pokemon one to be very interesting.

 ![image](https://github.com/user-attachments/assets/3da5d8b3-c659-4ff7-b4f5-01f22fdba796)